 The healthy ideas fund offered grants of up to £20,000, to develop and pilot a new approach to tackling a particular priority health issue.
 The 2018/19 priority issues were:

 - assistance with outpatient appointments

 - end of life care

-As a consequence of the major changes to the fund this year and the inclusion of the Healthy Next Generation fund, the Healthy Neighbourhoods fund will not run for 2018/19.
-We will review the Healthy Neighbourhoods fund before the launch of next year's programme.
+As a consequence of the major changes to the fund for 2018/19, and the inclusion of the healthy next generation fund, the healthy neighbourhoods fund was not run for 2018/19.
+The healthy neighbourhoods fund will be reviewed before the launch of the 2019/20 programme.